Halloween Haunted Houses in Minnesota

 Haunted Ship Zombie Outbreak – 350 Harbor Drive, Duluth, Minnesota

 There are paranormal sights and investigations aboard the William A. Irvin ship.
-During October 2013 ship becomes a haunted house full of zombies.
+During October 2014 the ship becomes a haunted house full of zombies.
 Tickets are $10.
-The haunt is open every Thursday, Friday, Saturday from October 3rd through the 31st plus additional dates of October 16, 29, and 30.
-The hours are 6:30 pm to 10 pm.
+The haunt is open beginning October 3rd.
+The hours are 6:30 pm to 10 pm most weekend nights.

 Home Haunt (New List of Home Haunted Houses for Halloween 2014)